Court Registry Officer - Rotorua at NZ Ministry of Justice, Bay of Plenty

 In both roles, the tasks include but is not limited to:

 - Court Taking – this is the facilitation of running the court.
 This includes introducing Judges (in English and Te Reo Maori), working closely with them in the Courtroom and Chambers, managing jurors and general administration of the court.

 - Case management – taking responsibility for ensuring that the Judiciary and case parties have all the information they need, and that logistics are in place to ensure cases are heard in a timely and effortless manner.

 - Customer Service – interacting with customers on any court related matter.
 Customer queries can come in via face to face, phone or email interactions – so you will need to be confident with all methods.

-- Travel to Bay of Plenty Satellite and Hearing Courts, therefore you must have a full clean New Zealand drivers licence.
+- Travel – to Bay of Plenty and Central North Island Satellite and Hearing Courts therefore must have a full clean New Zealand driving licence.

 He pūkenga tou/Skills and Experience

 With pride in your work, you will strive to deliver a service to our customers with high accuracy and professionalism.